 ● To work cooperatively with others

 ● To be a positive role model to others

 ● To represent the school positively to the wider community

 ● To be an active citizen

 Cultural development links developing a sense of personal identity, whilst acquiring awareness, understanding and tolerance of the cultural traditions and beliefs of others.
-Beacon High is a school where cultural diversity is shared and celebrated.
+Campion is a school where cultural diversity is shared and celebrated.